The quantized walled Brauer algebra and mixed tensor space: The action of oriented tangles

 \section{The action of oriented tangles}

-In this section we will give an action of $\mathfrak{B}_{r,s}^n(q)$ on the mixed tensor space coinciding with the action of $\mathcal{A}_{r,s}$ given in \cite{leduc}.
-However, we will give a procedure to calculate the entries of the matrix of an arbitrary tangle, and not only of a generator.
-Furthermore, this procedure assigns to each oriented tangle of type $(I,J)$ an $R$-linear map.
+From now on, let $R$ be a commutative ring with $1$ and $q\in R$ invertible.
+In this section we will assign an $R$-linear map to each oriented tangle of type $(I,J)$ considered as an element of $\mathcal{U}_{I,J}$.
+This assignment is compatible with concatenation of oriented tangles and composition of maps.
+In particular, this map will be used to define an action of $\mathfrak{B}_{r,s}^n(q)$ on mixed tensor space.
+This action coincides with the action of $\mathcal{A}_{r,s}(R)$ given in \cite{leduc}.
+However, we will give a procedure to calculate the entries of the matrix of an arbitrary oriented tangle, and not only of a generator.